qteatime/kate/_sources/user/manual/security/philosophy.rst.txt

 need to test on.
 Console game bugs are generally of the "if you press X when standing near a cliff and holding a meelee weapon while wearing a winter outfit during the night in summer, the character animation looks funky" variety.
-Which is understandable, games are very complex nowadays, and it's impossible to test *all* possible things that can happen in it.
+Which is understandable, as games are very complex nowadays and it's impossible to test *all* possible things that can happen in it.

 Computer games, on the other hand, have the less fun kinds of bugs.
 A game may run, but freeze constantly because it doesn't like your specific graphics card.
-It might run but immediately crash during cut scenes because your monitor just happens to have a higher refresh rate than what the game supports.
+It might run but immediately crash during cut-scenes because your monitor just happens to have a higher refresh rate than what the game supports.
 It might not recognise your gamepad.
 It might recognise your special accessibility device, but only map two of the 5 buttons in it.